+Seven-Week Courses

-Seven-Week Courses Before beginning of the SECOND week Before beginning of the FOURTH week After FOURTH week 60% 30% NONE Six-Week Courses Before SECOND class meeting Before THIRD class meeting After THIRD class meeting 60% 30% NONE
+Before beginning of the SECOND week 60%

+Before beginning of the FOURTH week 30%

+After FOURTH week NONE

+Six-Week Courses

+Before SECOND class meeting 60%

+Before THIRD class meeting 30%

+After THIRD class meeting NONE

-A \$115 per class drop fee will be assessed for classes not dropped two weeks prior to the class start date for DCC FLEXCampus®, online, and Quest classes.
+A \$115 per class drop fee will be assessed for classes not dropped two weeks prior to the class start date for DCC Online classes.
 Classes dropped after the start date will be subject to the refund policy above.

-For evening classes that do not meet during the week of registration, the official first week is the week in which the class meets for the first time.
+For DCC Online classes that do not begin during the week of registration, the official first week is the week in which the class meets for the first time.